098765d/dualPredictor/README.md

 $$F_\beta = (1 + \beta^2) \cdot \frac{precision \cdot recall}{\beta^2 \cdot precision + recall}$$
 F-score with factor beta is a generalization of the F1 score that allows for different weights to be given to precision and recall.
 A beta value less than 1 indicates that the F-score is prone to precision, while a beta value greater than 1 indicates that the F-score is prone to recall.

-**In educational settings**

-In educational settings, avoiding miss detects (i.e., failing to identify at-risk students) is important.
-However, it is also important to avoid false alarms (i.e., identifying students as at-risk when they are not).
-Therefore, using a measure prone to recall is often desirable, such as the F1 score with beta > 1.
-Youden's J statistic and the F1 score are both measures that balance the avoidance of miss detects and the avoidance of false alarms.
-However, Youden's J statistic is less sensitive to false alarms (Specificity is less sensitive to false alarms compared to Precision) than the F1 score.

 ## Installation